-The law enforcement training and education assistance function has, for service delivery purposes, been folded into the regulatory division.
-The responsibilities remain essentially the same and include: administration of rules relating to the compulsory entry-level and in-service training standards for a variety of criminal justice officers, certification of law enforcement officers and regional jail officers, regional criminal justice academy rules, rules related to the storage and dissemination of criminal history records, and firearms transaction rules.
-Constituents include local police departments, sheriffs' offices, regional jails, joint dispatch centers, the Department of Corrections, and several state agencies whose personnel have law enforcement functions.
+The Standards and Training Section is responsible for the administration of rules relating to the compulsory entry-level and in-service training standards for a variety of criminal justice officers, certification of instructors, certification and decertification of law enforcement officers and regional jail officers, regional criminal justice academy rules, rules related to the storage and dissemination of criminal history records, and firearms transaction rules.
+Additionally, the section is responsible for the distribution of general fund monies and special fund monies to regional criminal justice academies, providing entry-level jailor training, and providing training related to Alzheimer's disease to a variety of criminal justice and first responder personnel.
+Constituents include all police departments, sheriffs' offices, regional jails, joint dispatch centers, the Department of Corrections, and several state agencies whose personnel have law enforcement functions.
+The section reviews compliance information and rectifies discrepancies.